projectatomic/atomic-site/source/blog/2017-07-31-fedora-atomic-25-to-26-upgrade.md

 ### Moving To etcd3

-If you later wish to migrate your etcd data to the v3 API, stop your etcd and kube-apiserver services and, run the following command to migrate to etcd3:
+If you later wish to migrate your etcd data to the v3 api, stop your etcd and kube-apiserver services and run the following command to migrate to etcd3:

-**NOTE:** The following command assumes your data is stored in
-          `/var/lib/etcd`.

 ```nohighlight
 # ETCDCTL_API=3 etcdctl --endpoints https://YOUR-ETCD-IP:2379 migrate --data-dir=/var/lib/etcd